mspnp/solution-architectures/cicdbots/README.md

 1. execute `dotnet run`

 ## Local validation

+:bulb: Before procceding to deploy you might want to test your new EchoBot app is fully working.

 1. navigate to `./solutions-architectures/cicdbots/teams-bot-manifest` folder
 1. then edit the `manifest.json` to replace your Microsoft App Id (that was created when you registered your bot earlier) everywhere you see the place holder string \<\<YOUR-MICROSOFT-APP-ID\>\>